andreiananko/rsschool-cv/cv.md

 **Work Experience:** I was vice-director/project manager of web-design studio for 2 years and was responsible for contacts with clients and control after layout of web-projects.

-**Education (including completed courses and training):** Belarusian State University (law faculty), the Intellectual Property Institute of Jagellonian University (Internet-Law Course), Belarusian Economic State University (professional teaching faculty), JavaScript/Front-end 2023Q4 (in progress), self-face study with w3schools.com, learn.javascript.ru and courses on youtube.com
+**Education (including completed courses and training):** Belarusian State University (law faculty), the Intellectual Property Institute of Jagellonian University (Internet-Law Course), Belarusian Economic State University (professional teaching faculty), the mediators school, JavaScript/Front-end 2023Q4 (in progress), self-face study with w3schools.com, learn.javascript.ru and courses on youtube.com

 **English Language (your English proficiency level, and if you had language practice, describe it):** English level: B1, I have the language practice when I took a part by developing a law module for MBA program in the Turin University (Italy).

+**hobbies:** ice hockey, airsoftgun, open air activity.